 Challenges Leaderboards Open | Feb 2025 |

-Challenges Leaderboards Close | 19 May 2025 |
+Challenges Leaderboards Close | 19 May 2025 (some challenges have extended their deadline, please check respective challenge's webpage) |

 Challenges Technical Reports Deadline (on CMT) | 23 May 2025 |